|Nutritional Guidelines (per serving)|

 There is no Indian bread that is more famous than the naan.
-They are perfect for mopping up the gravy in Indian curries.
+They are perfect for mopping up the gravy in Indian curries or other dishes.
 Naans are traditionally cooked in a Tandoor or earthen oven but can also be made in your oven at home.
 Serve this delicious bread hot, with popular dishes like Tandoori Chicken or kebabs of different kinds.
 The dough for naans needs to be made in advance so it can prove.
 Make sure to factor that into the preparation time.